simyy/simfish/README.md

 # simfish

-Simfish is a fast, simple web framework for Python.
+`simfish` is a fast, simple web framework for Python.

 ## How to use
 ```